kurt-krueckeberg/kurt-krueckeberg.github.io/_sources/german_emig_recs.md.txt

 - [Auswanderer aus Herford](https://hf-gen.de/auswandererlisten/)\
     [Amerikaauswanderer-Kreis-Herford.pdf](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Amerikaauswanderer-Kreis-Herford.pdf)

-    You can download the PDF that consists of these three volumes:
+    You can download the .Pdf above that consists of these three volumes:

   - Volume 1: “America Emigrants from the Spenge and Enger Offices”, June 1987